| INTERVIEW

 was slashed by 50% in terms of their number of days at sea.
 This

-has worked partially, for some of the offshore species and we’re
+has worked partially, for some of the offshore species and were

 seeing some hints of recovery.